 Skin conductance response (SCR).
 Figure 1 illustrates the trial-by-trial moving average of SCR (window length = 2 trials) for CS+ and CS−, averaged across participants, separately for the contralateral and ipsilateral hands.
 Descriptively, SCR appears greater for the CS+ than the CS−, during the majority of trials in both hands.
 Notably, at the beginning of reversal, a few trials are required before the difference between CS+ and CS- re-emerges.

+To further quantify the dynamic nature of prediction updating, we conducted a follow-up analysis on the reversal phase, to investigate within-phase changes in SCR.
+Specifically, reversal trials were divided into early (first 10 trials) and late segments (second 10 trials), and, for each participant, mean SCR was computed separately for each segment.
+The 2 (CS Type: CS+, CS−) × 2 (Reversal Segment: Early, Late) × 2 (Laterality: Ipsilateral, Contralateral Hand) repeated-measures ANOVA revealed no significant main effect or interaction involving the factor Reversal Segment (all ps ≥ .170), indicating that mean SCRs did not significantly change between the early and late portions of the reversal phase.